“The point of learning a language is communication. You’ll most likely be understood even if you have bad grammar.” – Lindie Botes

 Born in South Africa, Lindie has lived in France, Pakistan, the UAE and Japan.
 She speaks 10 languages (to varying levels), including Afrikaans, English, French, Korean, Japanese, Mandarin, Vietnamese, Malay, Arabic and Hungarian.
 You can find her on YouTube, where she shares language learning tips with her 100,000+ subscribers.

-Add1 Insights: Learn a New Language in 90 Days
+Language Mentors: Learn a New Language in 90 Days

-We want to give you the inside scoop on what it takes to learn a new language, fast (in as little as 90 days).
+We've asked them to give you the inside scoop on what it takes to learn a new language, fast (in as little as 90 days).

 And if you need extra support, then join us in Add1 — where you’ll make lots of new friends who share your goal of learning a new language fast (plus you’ll have a 15 minute conversation in your new language after 90 days — we guarantee it).